TertialPilot550/ImageSorterD42024/README.md

 - A key press of 1 will move the image into the /png/goodImages subfolder.
 - A key press of 2 will move the image into the /png/badImages subfolder.
 - A key press of 3 will move the image into the /png/otherImages subfolder, for later review.
-- A key press of q, or closing the window, will quit the program.
+- A key press of u will undo the last image operation, and present it again for re-assignment